-Investments must be made in accordance with the reserves policy.
+Investments must be made in accordance with the reserves

+policy.
 When considering an investment, the trust must:

-- Act within its powers to invest as described in its Articles of Association - Have an investment policy to manage and track its financial exposure and ensure value for money - Exercise care and skill in investment decisions, taking advice as appropriate from a professional advisor - Ensure exposure to investment products is tightly controlled so security of funds takes precedence over revenue maximisation - Ensure investment decisions are in the Trust's best interests - Review the Trust's investment profile and investment policy regularly
+- Act within its powers to invest as described in its Articles of Association - Exercise care and skill in investment decisions, taking advice as appropriate from a professional advisor - Ensure exposure to investment products is tightly controlled so security of funds takes precedence over revenue maximisation - Ensure investment decisions are in the Trust's best interests - Review the Trust's investment profile regularly - Only invest funds that are surplus to operational need based on financial commitments demonstrated by monthly cashflow forecast and on approval of payments from the bank. - Investments for a fixed term to be approved by the Finance Committee.